GuedesArthur/PixCompiler/README.md

 Pix compiler is maybe the first compiler to work with pixels rather than plain text.
 All you have to do is set a custom pallet (or use the default one), open any image editor software, such as MS Paint or Paint.NET(Recommended) and start coding!

-It's syntax is similar to FORTRAN's, but with pixels instead.
+It's syntax is similar to FORTRAN's...but with pixels instead.

 **HOW TO CODE**